I am entrusted with the gifts of God.

 And then I run through all my problems and resistances.
 I’m embarrassed to be praying in such a childlike way, I don’t think Jesus is “out there,” I’m ashamed that I’ve been an ACIM student for this long with no obvious improvement and so on and so forth.
 I apologize for rambling and then I ramble some more.

 And I end the prayer by asking that I be reminded of what is already given.
 Just that.
-Despite my desires and ambitions, I know in the end that this is all I need.
+Despite my desires and ambitions, despite my fear and confusion, I know in the end that this is all I need.
 Whatever wanting stands in its way, the clarity of the need cannot be compromised now.
 I won’t ask for anything else.

 “Keep it simple,” Jesus whispered.
 “Just breathe and keep it simple.”

 And so the dog and I walked.
-And about a mile or so into the forest came to a clearing.
-The pine trees were such a deep luminescent green, lit up by the sun.
+And about a mile or so into the forest we came to a clearing.
+The pine trees were a deep luminescent green, lit by the sun.
 A breeze kept sifting snow from their limbs and in the sunlight each thin flake sparkled like a rainbow.
-So much loveliness all at once – it was like falling face first into an Emily Dickinson poem.
+So much loveliness all at once – it was like falling face-first into an Emily Dickinson poem.
 The chickadees were singing and in the distance I could hear crows.
-When I knelt to say thank you, I saw mouse tracks everywhere, and the tiny caverns where they duck back into the earth.
+When I knelt to say thank you, I saw mouse tracks everywhere, and the tiny caverns where they duck back towards the earth.
 It was impossible not to laugh at how foolish I’d been.
-It was impossible to imagine anything other than this simple loveliness.
+It was impossible to imagine anything other than this simple loveliness, this perfect unadulterated happiness.

 And so what?
 It is not me but what we are together that renders what is broken and wretched beautiful and whole.